 - (iii) you become bankrupt or insolvent, make an assignment for the benefit of its creditors, or where a receiver is appointed under any instrument or over any assets of, or an order is made or resolution passed for your winding up;

 - (iv) your permission to use Unity has been suspended under Section 4 and has not been reinstated within 180 days following the suspension;

 - (v) you die or become incompetent; or

 - (vi) we cease to provide the Services.

-5.5 In order to use Unity, each User is required to provide a trusted cell phone number (“Trusted Cell Number”) for User identity validation purposes.
-DP will not use a Trusted Cell Number for any purpose other than as part of Unity authentication processes.
+5.5.
+In order to use Unity, each User is required to provide a trusted cell phone number (“Trusted Cell Number”) for User identity validation purposes.
+Dye & Durham will not use a Trusted Cell Number for any purpose other than as part of Unity authentication processes.